-Investment objective The fund's investment objective is to provide current income, consistent with a short duration profile as described in this prospectus and with the preservation of capital.
+Investment objective The fund's investment objective is to provide as high a level of current income as is consistent with the preservation of capital.

 Fees and expenses of the fund This table describes the fees and expenses that you may pay if you buy, hold and sell shares of the fund.
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and example below.